deigiudi/kayrv32/README.md

 - ./tb     - basic HDL test benches
 - ./tb/compliance     - files for the official compatibility framework for RISC-V, RISCOF
 - ./tb/risc-arch-test - tests from the official riscv-arch-test repository
-- ./tb/risc-arch-test - tests from the official riscv-test repository
+- ./tb/risc-tests     - tests from the official riscv-tests repository
 </pre>

 ## Setup configuration